top of page

 On Bench ...
 Present & Past

 I've recently started to play around with glass hollow balls.
 Fun right!!!
 I stumbled across the process of creating watercolor type effects using Alcohol Ink.
 I spray the ink into the hollow form and let fluidity work it's magic.
-Warning, if you try it, it is extremely addicting to do, I highly recommend it!
+Warning, if you try it, it is extremely addicting to do and can be a teeny bit messy, I highly recommend it!

 I plan to keep experimenting with different size forms and different layers of ink and paint.
 I'm also thinking up ways of incorporating sterling to form sculptural pieces of jewelry.